nickbrandt/GitLab/doc/topics/autodevops/upgrading_chart.md

 # Upgrading auto-deploy-app chart for Auto DevOps

-Auto DevOps provides auto-deploy-app chart for deploying your application to the kubernetes cluster with Helm/Tiller.
-The resource architecture could be different per major version and not backward compatible.
+Auto DevOps provides the auto-deploy-app chart for deploying your application to the Kubernetes cluster with Helm/Tiller.
+Major version changes of this chart could have a significantly different resource architecture, and may not be backwards compatible.

-This guide provides instructions on how to upgrade your deployments to the latest chart and resource architecture across major version difference.
+This guide provides instructions on how to upgrade your deployments to use the latest chart and resource architecture.

 ## Compatibility